 Transbay Project Area.
 The Transbay Project Area is approximately 40 acres in size and roughly bounded by Mission Street on the north, Main Street on the east, Folsom Street on the south, and Second Street on the west.
-As described in "INTRODUCTION - Excluded Project Areas," tax revenues from the State-Owned Parcels, which total approximately 10 acres of land, are not pledged as security to pay debt service on the 2021A Bonds, because those revenues have been previously pledged to the TJPA to help pay the cost of replacing the former Transbay Terminal.
+As described in "INTRODUCTION - Excluded Project Areas," State-Owned Parcel Net Tax Increment from the State-Owned Parcels, which total approximately 10 acres of land, is not pledged as security to pay debt service on the 2023A/B Bonds, because those revenues have been previously pledged to the TJPA to help pay the cost of replacing the former Transbay Terminal.
+However, the former State-Owned Parcels Housing Set-Aside and the Statutory Pass-Through Amounts are available for payment of debt service on the Existing Senior Loan Agreements, the Second Lien Debt and the Third Lien Debt, including the 2023A/B Bonds.
+See "INTRODUCTION - Excluded Project Areas - Excluded Tax Increment from State-Owned Parcels."